crate/cratedb-examples/topic/machine-learning/classification-automl/README.md

 changed, the model is retrained and evaluated again.
 This process is repeated until the best performing parameters are found.

-Modern algorithms for executing all these experiments are - among other - GridSearch, RandomSearch and BayesianSearch.
-For a quick introduction into these methods, see this
-[Introduction to hyperparameter tuning][Introduction to hyperparameter tuning]
+Modern algorithms for executing all these experiments are - amongst others - GridSearch, RandomSearch and BayesianSearch.
+For a quick introduction into these methods, see [Introduction to hyperparameter tuning].

-In the past, all these try-and-error experiments had to be done manually - which is a tedious and time-consuming task.
+In the past, all these trial-and-error experiments had to be done manually - which is a tedious and time-consuming task.
 PyCaret automates this process and provides a simple interface to execute all these experiments in a straightforward way.
 This notebook shows how.

 ## What's inside